-In addition to disclosure, PVH CR requires that all Level 1 factories undergo a human rights assessment and receive a written PVH CR Assessment Notification indicating that the factory is approved prior to any sampling or placement of Purchase Orders.
+In addition to disclosure, PVH CR requires that all Level 1 factories undergo a PVH CR assessment and receive a written PVH CR Assessment Notification indicating that the factory is approved prior to any sampling or placement of Purchase Orders.
 Additional assessment requirements vary by Level and business volume but PVH expects all factories to engage in ongoing remediation and capability building efforts.

-Level 1 - All Level 1 factories

-will be subject to a human

-rights assessment and required

-to complete the Higg Facility

-Environmental Module (FEM) selfassessment and verification.
+- Level 1 All Level 1 factories will be subject to a PVH CR assessment and may be required to complete the Higg Facility Environmental Module (FEM) self-assessment and verification.
+A PVH CR team representative will contact Level 1 factories that are considered within scope for Higg FEM. - Level 2 Strategic Level 2 factories are required to undergo a PVH CR assessment and

-- Level 2 Strategic Level 2 factories are required to undergo a human rights assessment and required to conduct the Higg Facility Environmental Module self-assessment and verification.
-A PVH CR team representative will contact Level 2 factories that are considered within scope of PVH's CR assessment program and Higg FEM requirements.

-- Level 3 Level 3 factories
+- may be required to conduct the Higg Facility Environmental Module self-assessment and verification.
+A PVH CR team representative will contact Level 2 factories that are considered within scope of PVH's CR assessment program and Higg FEM requirements. - Level 3 Level 3 factories are currently out of scope of PVH's CR authorization process and assessment program.
+The Higg Facility Environmental Module self-assessment and module are not required but are strongly encouraged.

-may be required to complete

-a human rights assessment.

-A PVH CR team representative

-will contact Level 3 factories

-that are considered in-scope of

-PVH CR assessment program.

-The Higg Facility Environmental

-Module self-assessment and

-module are not required but are

-strongly encouraged.